 It’s a good thing I liked geometry because figuring out the exact angle cuts and dimensions for these wood Christmas trees took longer than I’d like!
 Once I figured it out though, it was a breeze to make the second one (I made two)!

-Also created my first ever DIY video tutorial with this project, which I’ve shared at the top of the post!!
+Also created my first ever DIY video tutorial with this project, which I’ve shared below!!

 Note, this post contains affiliate links for convenience.

 How to Make a Wood Christmas Tree Mason Jar Sconce

 Final size of the DIY Wood Christmas Tree Mason Jar Sconce is about 11″ tall x 10 wide.

 1. Cut base of Wood Christmas Tree Mason Jar Sconce